 A relationship should result in a happier version of ourselves.
-Some people believe that having the right person in their lives will automatically make them happier, but we all make mistakes in this department.
+Some people believe that having the right person in their lives will automatically make them happier, but we all make mistakes in this department from time to time.
 But, rather than admit we’ve made the mistake, we tend to stick it out, and try to make the relationship work.
-Of course, tenacity and resilience are essential to any relationship, but there is a point where it’s a lost cause, and it’s got to the point where you feel stuck or unhappy.
+Of course, tenacity and resilience are essential to any relationship, and some guys even try to make it better by sending her good morning texts but there is a point where it’s a lost cause, and it’s got to the point where you feel stuck or unhappy.
 What are the reasons, and what can you do to break free?

 A Hard Habit To Break…